MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 ### Required permissions

-To access the Defender for Identity sensor onboarding page, you must either be a [Security Administrator](/entra/identity/role-based-access-control/permissions-reference), or have the following Unified RBAC permissions:
+To access the Defender for Identity **Activation** page, you must either be a [Security Administrator](/entra/identity/role-based-access-control/permissions-reference), or have the following Unified RBAC permissions: <!--do we need to write global admin?-->

 - `Authorization and settings/Security settings/Read`
 - `Authorization and settings/Security settings/All permissions`